+- A. Evidence of teaching excellence, as measured by evaluation of students, peers and supervisors. - 1.
+Awards won by the faculty member's private students either in competition or in gaining acceptance and/or graduate assistantships in large, reputable graduate schools or in applied music areas. - 2.
+Demonstrate the ability to recruit and mentor students. - 3.
+Consideration should be given to undergraduate and graduate recitals by students coached by a faculty member. - 4.
+Advanced study by the faculty member with eminent teachers in that person's principal teaching area. - B. Evidence of creative/scholarly activities at the state, regional, national, or international level. - 1.
+Creative activities may include: - a.
+Solo recital by invitation, audition, or one reviewed by recognized authorities. - b.
+Solo performance with an orchestra, band, or choir.

+- c.
+Accompanying a solo recital or ensemble. - d.
+Performance in an ensemble, choir, band, orchestra, or opera company by invitation or audition (e.g., Arkansas Symphony, Atlanta Symphony, Memphis Symphony, Dallas Opera Theater, Kansas City Lyric Opera). - e.
+Conducting a large or small ensemble that receives recognition of excellence. - f.
+Serving as a clinician, directing master classes, serving as an adjudicator, or being invited to give demonstrations or lead a discussion at conventions or symposiums (e.g., NFMC Auditions, NATS, MTNA, International Piano Masters Competitions, Metropolitan Opera Auditions, or any national wind, string, percussion guild). - g.
+Participants in master classes, seminars, or symposiums that require an audition for acceptance.

+2. Scholarly activities include:

 - a.
-Evidence of teaching excellence, as measured by evaluation of students, peers and supervisors - (1) Awards won by the faculty member's private students either in competition or in gaining acceptance and/or graduate assistantships in large, reputable graduate schools or in applied music areas - (2) Demonstrate the ability to recruit and mentor students - (3) Consideration should be given to undergraduate and graduate recitals by students coached by a faculty member - (4) Advanced study by the faculty member with eminent teachers in that person's principal area of teaching - b.
-Evidence of creative/scholarly activities at the state, regional, national or international level - (1) Creative activities may include: - Solo recital by invitation, audition, or one reviewed by recognized authorities - Solo recital by invitation, audition, or one reviewed by recognized authorities - Solo performance with an orchestra, band or choir - Accompanying a solo recital or ensemble - Performance in an ensemble, choir, band, orchestra or opera company by invitation or audition (e.g., Arkansas Symphony, Atlanta Symphony, Memphis Symphony, Dallas Opera Theater, Kansas City Lyric Opera) - Conducting a large or small ensemble which receives recognition of excellence. - Serving as clinician, directing master classes, serving as adjudicator, or being invited to give demonstrations or lead a discussion at conventions or symposiums (e.g., NFMC Auditions, NATS, MTNA, International Piano Masters Competitions, Metropolitan Opera Auditions, or any national wind, string percussion guild) - Participants in master classes, seminars or symposiums which require audition for acceptance

-(2) Scholarly activities include:

-- Papers presented at traditional scholarly music forums, either independent or sponsored by state, regional, national, or international organizations (e.g. MTNA, MENC, ACDA, NATS, ABA) - Articles, books, and compositions published by recognized publishers or professional organizations (e.g. Southern Music, Carl Fischer, William C. Brown, American Music Teacher, National Association of Teachers of Singing Bulletin, Journal of Research and Music Education, American Choral Directors Journal, Klavier, journals of national and international wind, string, and percussion guilds) - Awards, grants, or commissions received pertinent to the faculty member's teaching area
+Papers presented at traditional scholarly music forums, either independent or sponsored by state, regional, national, or international organizations (e.g., MTNA, NAfME, ACDA, NATS, ABA). - Articles, books, and compositions published by recognized publishers or professional organizations (e.g., Southern Music, Carl Fischer, William C. Brown, American Music Teacher, National Association of Teachers of Singing Bulletin, Journal of Research and Music Education, American Choral Directors Journal, Piano Magazine, journals of national and international wind, string, and percussion associations.

-- Live performances and/or recordings of original compositions - c.
-Evidence of service at the university, community, state, regional, national, or international levels - (1) Student advising - (2) Departmental, college, and university committees - (3) Sponsorship of student organizations - (4) Faculty governance activities - (5) Public school and community consulting, workshops and other collaborative activities - (6) Performance for civic and church group a.
-Possession of the terminal degree appropriate to the teaching, research and service mission of the college or evidence in professional scholarly, creative and service activities
+- c.
+Awards, grants, or commissions received pertinent to the faculty member's teaching area. - d.
+Live performances and/or recordings of original compositions. - C. Evidence of service at the university, community, state, regional, national, or international levels. - 1.
+Student advising. - 2.
+Departmental, college, and university committees. - 3.
+Sponsorship of student organizations. - 4.
+Faculty governance activities. - 5.
+Public school and community consulting, workshops, and other collaborative activities. - 6.
+Performance for civic and church group had employment and performance experiences that constitute a generally accepted substitute for the terminal degree.
+Demonstrating these experiences will depend upon the faculty member's area of musical specialization.